tolgamorf/mkdocs/docs/user-guide/writing-your-docs.md

 #### Fenced code blocks

-Start with a line containing 3 or more backtick \` characters, and ends with the first line with the same number of backticks \`:
+Start with a line containing 3 or more backtick \` characters, and ends with a newline containing the same number of backticks \`:

     ```
     Fenced code blocks are like Stardard